When can you take a puppy outside?

 If you take your unvaccinated puppy for a walk, you increase the risk of exposing it to diseases and catching viruses.
 Keep in mind that dogs smell and lick virtually everything they encounter.
 For an adult dog, this is usually not a problem, but for a puppy, whose immune system is not yet fully developed, it could have fatal consequences.

-Your puppy's immune system isn't fully developed until approximately 5 months old .
-It's also vitally important to provide quality food, not only during growth, but also throughout adulthood and senior life.
-At Arquivet, we have a highly recommended range of natural food for all ages, providing your furry friend with all the nutrients they need to enjoy a healthy life.
+It is not until approximately 5 months that your puppy's immune system will be fully developed..
+In addition, it is vitally important that you provide quality food, not only during their growth, but also during their adult and senior life stage.
+At Arquivet we have a range of natural food Highly recommended for all ages, it provides your furry friend with all the nutrients they need to enjoy a healthy life.

 Is a microchip necessary?